-The first proposal I ever sent to a client was seven pages long, used the word "synergy" three times, and included a section called "Our Philosophy" that was 400 words of absolutely nothing.
+The proposal that loses the deal is almost always the long one: seven pages, the word "synergy" three times, and a section called "Our Philosophy" that is 400 words of absolutely nothing.

-The client asked two questions: "How much does it cost?" and "What exactly will you do?"
+The client only ever has two questions: "How much does it cost?" and "What exactly will you do?"

 Since then, I've learned that proposals aren't about showing how smart you are.
 They're about making it easy for the client to say yes.
 That means being clear about what you'll do, what they'll get, and what it costs.
 Everything else is noise.